 Middle school: the first choice

 The English system requires students to choose subjects at the end of year 9, around age 14, in order to sit iGCSE exams at age 16, which are the international version of the English GCSE exams.
-Students in the UK may sit exams in up to 12 subjects, with 5 being the minimum requirement; most international curriculum students sit around 8 exams, which corresponds well to the equivalent number of exams that their peers in other international schools study for the Middle Years Programme (MYP).
+Students in the UK may sit exams in up to 12 subjects, with 5 being the minimum requirement.
+Most international curriculum students sit around 8 exams.
+This corresponds well to the equivalent number of exams that their peers in other international schools study for the Middle Years Programme (MYP).

-In terms of a student’s academic goals for the future, there are many reasons why choosing iGCSEs could be the best option.
-The iGCSEs are centrally assessed by external examiners, which means that, unlike the MYP exam results, iGCSE results rank students against a huge body of their peers.
-This may be useful if the student has ambitions to go to University abroad, particularly because the iGCSE system is recognised worldwide and counts towards credits for most universities.
+The iGCSEs are centrally assessed by external examiners.
+This means that, unlike the MYP exam results, iGCSE results rank students against their peers.
+This may be useful if the student has ambitions to go to University abroad.
+The iGCSE system is recognised worldwide and counts towards credits for most universities.

 In the IB system, there is scope for students to make some choices at the end of year 9, when they are studying the MYP, but the extent depends on the school.
 There are a number of things to consider when making subject choices within the IB system.
 Students choosing subjects to study in years 10 and 11 should bear in mind the subjects that they will study as part of the final 6 subjects they need for the IB Diploma in year 12.
 For example, studying Physics for the final IB Diploma without a basic grounding from studying it as part of the MYP would be possible, but would obviously make life more difficult.

 At the end of year 11, students must narrow down choices even further, and make an arguably more important decision about the interests they will pursue long-term.
 Students should also have a good understanding of the curriculum, the assessment style and the workload before committing to the curriculum and individual subject choices.